Key Takeaways

 As mobile internet usage continues to surge, ensuring mobile responsiveness in website design has become an absolute necessity.

 And here’s the kicker: search engines like Google are all about mobile-friendly sites.
-They’re on and have been for years, a mobile-first crusade, giving props to sites that look good on small screens.
+They are on – and have been for years – a mobile-first crusade, giving props to sites that look good on small screens.

 So, if you want to climb the search engine rankings, mobile optimization is the name of the game.

-By giving your website a mobile-friendly makeover, you’re not only attracting more eyeballs; you’re also ticking off a crucial box on Google’s SEO checklist.
-It’s a win-win for you and your users alike.
+By giving your website a mobile-friendly makeover, you are not only attracting more eyeballs; you are also ticking off a crucial box on Google’s SEO checklist.
+Google’s SEO Starter Guide confirms that mobile-friendliness is a core ranking factor.

 Navigation and Architecture

-A well-crafted architecture, with its neat hierarchy, basically holds the hand of search engines, helping them understand and prioritize what’s important.
-Building a top-notch site layout isn’t just about chucking content anywhere—it’s about creating a virtual playground that’s easy to explore, with signposts that guide users smoothly from one spot to another.
+Building a top-notch site layout isn’t just about chucking content anywhere – it’s about creating a virtual playground that’s easy to explore, with signposts that guide users smoothly from one spot to another.

-Google is all in on User Experience (UX)
+Google is all-in on User Experience (UX)

 Let’s get down to the actionable things you need to do or consider to retain your Google rankings.